YunoHost/doc/pages/02.administer/55.providers/15.vpn/01.vpn/vpn_advantage.md

 ---
-title: Advantage of a VPN for self-hosting
+title: Advantages of a VPN for self-hosting
 template: docs
 taxonomy:
     category: docs